 Longtime residents of Holyoke, the Barowsky family established this scholarship for a new or continuing student from the greater Holyoke area enrolled in any associate degree curriculum.

 This scholarship was made possible by the Barowsky family in memory of Mischa Barowsky, a lifelong Holyoke resident.
 Preference is given to Holyoke residents majoring in any business program.

-David Bartley served as president of Holyoke Community College for over 25 years transforming the institution into the premier community college in the state.
+Dr. David M. Bartley '54 served as president of Holyoke Community College for more than 25 years, transforming the institution into the premier community college in the state.
 This scholarship will help deserving HCC students enrolled in any academic program.

 This scholarship is made possible through the generosity of Berkshire Bank.
 It is open to anyone enrolled in an academic program at HCC.

 Mindful of their father's interest in the community college system, sons Paul ‘67 and George '66 established a scholarship in their father's memory for a graduate of South Hadley High School.